m0lentum/starframe/README.md

 I write about this project once in a blue moon on [my website](https://moletrooper.me/blog/).

-## The test game
+## Sandbox example

-I have a little testing sandbox where you can throw blocks around with the mouse and move a rudimentary platformer character that shoots some rather heavy bullets.
+I have a little sandbox I use for testing new features where you can throw blocks around with the mouse and move a rudimentary platformer character that shoots some rather heavy bullets.
 Here's how you can check it out:

 ### The manual way